-The Second Symposium on "STEAM for Space Leaders of Tomorrow" will be at MIT on October 28-29, 2019.
-Lectures will be on Monday, 28 October and a tour of laboratories the next day, Tuesday, 29 October.
+The Second Symposium on "STEAM for Space Leaders of Tomorrow" is scheduled for MIT on October 28-29, 2019.
+Lectures will be on Monday 28 October and a tour of laboratories the next day, Tuesday 29 October.

 Name of person providing Study Group Status: